SarahRogue81/Flaskr/README.md

 4. Added [_The MIT License_](https://opensource.org/license/mit) to the main project so that it's the same license as Flask
 5. Added more config variables (with sane defaults) to the [`flasker/__init__.py`](https://github.com/SarahRogue81/Flaskr/blob/main/flaskr/__init__.py) file
 6. Changed font to [Raleway](https://fonts.google.com/specimen/Raleway) for a more professional look
+7. Added permalink (blog detail) for each blog post on the main index page
-7. Added footer displaying copyright, [Creative Commons](https://creativecommons.org/) license line, and Powered By line pointing to the inspiration for the blog layout
+8. Added footer displaying copyright, [Creative Commons](https://creativecommons.org/) license line, and Powered By line pointing to the inspiration for the blog layout

 ## Dynamic Blog